 "Sections 4(a) and 8 of the default LPR protective order allow a party to use another party's confidential materials only 'for purposes of this litigation' and require, at the conclusion of the case, the destruction or return of all confidential materials produced in this case.
 N.D.
-Ill.
+III.
 L.P.R.
 App.
 B at 5, 8.
 Plaintiff proposes to modify sections 4(a) and 8 to permit a party to retain another party's confidential materials beyond the conclusion of the case if such materials are subject to 'a preservation duty from another pending or anticipated suit.'...
 The Court recognizes that Plaintiff seeks only to 'avoid being stuck between a rock and a hard place,'... in the event it is subject to a subsequently arising preservation duty that implicates confidential materials it has received in this case.
 However, the proposed modifications to sections 4(a) and 8 would allow a party to retain another party's confidential materials long after this case concludes with no oversight by the Court or transparency to the producing party as to what is being retained, why, or for how long.
 This would altogether frustrate the Court's ability to effectively enforce the protective order.
 If, at the conclusion of this case, a party believes it is bound by a preservation duty to retain or preserve confidential materials produced to it by another party, it can raise the issue at that time and seek appropriate relief.
 The Court therefore rejects this proposed modification."
 Lecat's Ventriloscope v.
-MT Tool & Mfg., No. 16 C 5298, at \3-4 (N.D.
+MT Tool & Mfg., No. 16-cv-05298, at 3-4 (N.D.
 III.
 Jan.
 20, 2017) (Castillo, C.J.).

-7. Data from Underlying Infringement Investigation May Not Be Protected by Attorney-Client Privilege or Work Product Doctrine

-"The work-product doctrine does not apply to the information underlying the documents.
-'In a chemical patent, there is no way to show that these elements exist in the accused product without utilizing highly technical tests performed by experts.'...
-Where a party needs to have test results showing the existence of infringing ingredients in specific amounts in the opposing party's products, the production of the test results is not only relevant, but essential to the case ....
+7. Data from Underlying Infringement Investigation May Not Be Protected by Attorney-Client Privilege or Work Product Doctrine the existence of infringing ingredients in specific amounts in the opposing party's products, the production of the test results is not only relevant, but essential to the case....
 Parties cannot shelter the results under attorney-client or work-product privileges....
 'Only where the document is primarily concerned with legal assistance does it come within these privileges; technical information is otherwise discoverable.'...
 As such, parties' initial disclosures should be meaningful.
 See L.P.R. [cmt.]
-2. Here, [Defendant] only seeks [Plaintiff's] underlying infringement investigation data - not attorney advice or mental impressions.
+2. Here, [Defendant] only seeks [Plaintiff's] underlying infringement investigation data-not attorney advice or mental impressions.
 Therefore, [Plaintiff] can share this data with [Defendant] without revealing confidential information.
 The Court need not issue an order of protection.
 See [] Fed.
 R. Civ.
 P. 26(c)."
 Oil-Dri Corp. of Am. v.
-Nestle Purina Petcare Co., No. 16 C 09179, at \11 (N.D.
+Nestle Purina Petcare Co., No. 16-cv-09179, at 11 (N.D.
 III.
 Apr.
 24, 2017) (Kendall, J.).